 Lathing contractors’ general liability insurance is the protection that forms the base for a comprehensive insurance program.

 It will financially protect you and your business if found liable for injuries or property damage to third parties.

 Most states require business owners with employees to have lathing contractors’ workers’ comp insurance to obtain a license or operate.

 Lath and plaster contractors’ workers’ compensation protects your workers if they get injured or become ill from work-related activities.

-Typically required by your state in order to obtain a license to operate, workers’ compensation is necessary to protect your workers in the event they become injured or ill as a result of work-related activities.
-This coverage is available to pay medical expenses and lost wages and prevents your employees from suing your business in the event of a work related injury or illness.
+This essential coverage is available to pay medical expenses and lost wages and prevents your employees from suing your business due to a work-related injury or occupational illness.

-A surety bond is the most affordable way to satisfy the financial guarantee that is typically required by your state licensing division and the customers you do business with.
-In most cases, our bonding companies can quickly respond to your bond requests and deliver proof to your licensing department or customer.
+A lath and plaster contractors’ bond is the most affordable way to satisfy the financial guarantee typically required by your state’s licensing division and project owners with which you do business.

-Contractors are required to provide tools and equipment at the job site.
-The tool coverage provided under an Inland Marine Insurance policy will cover all your tools and equipment if they are stolen or damaged by a covered peril at the job site, while in transit, or while in storage.
+Lath and plastering contractors’ tool and equipment insurance provided under a lathing contractors’ inland marine policy protects assets if stolen or damaged by a covered peril at the job site, in transit, or storage.